Tapa cloth: Tonga

 Tapa cloth is or ngatu still a part of daily life in Tonga.
-In Tonga a family is considered poor, no matter how much money they have, if they do not have any tapa in stock at home to donate at life events like marriages, funerals and so forth.
+In Tonga a family is considered poor, regardless how much money they have, if they do not have any tapa in stock at home to donate at life events like marriages, funerals and so forth.
 If the tapa was donated to them by a chief or even the royal family, it is more valuable.

 In Tonga hiapo is the name given to the paper mulberry tree.
 It is not usually grown in whole plantations, but portions of a yam or other vegetable garden are often set aside for it.
 Trees are cut down and the bark is stripped off.
 The strips are about 10 cm wide and up to 180 cm long.
 The bark consists of two layers; the outer bark is scraped or split off from the inner bark.
 The outer bark is discarded, and the inner bark, named tutu or loututu, is dried in the sun before being soaked.